Bachelor of Science in Communication Sciences and Disorders

 - 3 hours Communication and Culture coursework (CSD 308K and 314L may be used to fulfill the Communication and Culture requirement.)

 CSD students many not take more than 49 hours in the College of Communication.

 Students should choose courses in the core curriculum and in the major requirements that also fulfill their major department's Flag requirements.
-The Flags required for CSD are:
+The Flags required for the all degrees from Moody College are: